DevExpress/devextreme-documentation/concepts/05 UI Components/VectorMap/40 End-User Interaction/20 Zooming/10 Zooming.md

 When zoomed, a map does not exceed the container size.
 Instead, it leaves only a certain region of itself visible.
 In order to navigate to concealed regions of the map, [panning](/concepts/05%20Widgets/VectorMap/40%20End-User%20Interaction/10%20Panning '/Documentation/Guide/UI_Components/VectorMap/End-User_Interaction/#Panning') must be used.

-Apart from zooming in UI, **VectorMap** supplies you with several options and methods configuring and managing zooming in code.
+Apart from zooming in UI, **VectorMap** supplies you with several properties and methods configuring and managing zooming in code.
 For more information about these options, navigate to the following subtopics.